 Patients need to understand that vein treatments give limited results and only treat existing veins and will not stop the development or progression of future vein problems.
 For this reason, patients must keep in mind that multiple treatment sessions may be needed and may require periodic or additional vein treatments in the future.

-Patients should have realistic expectations for the outcome of their vein treatments.
-Hogue Clinics has “Before and After” photos on their website Gallery to showcase actual patient treatment results, since individual results may vary.
+Patients should have realistic expectations since individual results may vary.
+HOGUE CLINICS has “Before and After” photos on its website Gallery to showcase actual patient treatment results.

 TRANSDERMAL LASER THERAPY

 A safe, effective, non-invasive method exists for treating unwanted surface veins on the legs, face, & breasts.
 This method, called transdermal laser therapy, uses laser energy emitted from a laser system to heat-shrink the targeted veins.
 Laser safety glasses must be worn by the patient during the transdermal laser therapy session.
 Since the laser energy must cross the outside skin layers from the epidermis to the dermis to the location where the surface veins reside, it is reserved for light-skinned individuals without recent sun exposure in the prior few weeks, since the pigment melanin is a competing chromophore or target for absorbing delivered laser energy.

 ENDOVENOUS LASER ABLATION